Marshall Coleman: Career

 Upon admission to the Virginia bar, Coleman practiced law, as well as nearly immediately ran for public office.
 One of the two Republicans elected in 1972 to represent District 15 (part-time) in the Virginia House of Delegates, O. Beverley Roller, resigned before the 1973 session.
 Coleman won the election to finish the term, so his legislative service began on November 29, 1972.
 He won re-election once before running (and winning) a seat in the Virginia Senate formerly held by fellow Republican H. Dunlop Dawbarn (before his resignation before the 1975 session and briefly held by Democrat Frank W. Nolen after the special election).
 The 15th District of the House of Delegates at the time included Augusta, Highland, and Bath Counties, as well as the cities of Staunton and Waynesboro.
 The 24th senatorial district between 1972 and 1980 included Augusta, Highland and Rockbridge counties, and the cities of Staunton, Waynesboro, Buena Vista and Lexington.
-Coleman resigned his Virginia Senate seat to run for Attorney General, and Democrat Nolan of Harrisonburg regained it in the resulting special election.
+Coleman resigned his Virginia Senate seat to run for Attorney General, and Democrat Nolen of Harrisonburg regained it in the resulting special election.